mathias-mike/Project-Sparkify/README.md

  In a bid to eleminate SHUFFLING, This distribution style is choosen for this table which would link to the `songs` table on the `song_id` column because the songs dimension table is quite large and a good number of joins is going to be happening between the two tables.
  We want both tables to be distributed on the same key.

- * All other dimension tables have a `DISTSTYLE ALL` distribution style as the a not as much as the `songs` table and we can afford to replicate data.
+ * All other dimension tables have a `DISTSTYLE ALL` distribution style as they are not as much as the `songs` table and we can afford to replicate data.

 ### ETL Queries
 The ETL queries are the `INSERT INTO <table_name>` queries in the `sql_queries.py` file.
 This queries perform some sql DQL task on the stagging tables to transform them into the needed data for the dimensions tables.